This article has links to products and services we recommend, which we may make a commission from.

 Livraria Lello bookstore is one of the most beautiful bookstores in the world and one of the most important things to do in Porto.

 J.K.
-Rowling lived in Porto in the early 1990s is said to have been inspired by and written parts of Harry Potter and the Philosopher’s Stone at this bookstore.
+Rowling lived in Porto in the early 1990s and is said to have been inspired by and written parts of Harry Potter and the Philosopher’s Stone at this bookstore.